c0decaps/media-playback-speed/README.md

 ## troubleshooting
 * ### Firefox: ![](resources/firefox.gif?raw=true )
 * ### Chrome: ![](resources/chrome.gif?raw=true )
 * ### Opera: Add a new site to the bookmarks and name it however you want.
-Ater it was created, edit the bookmark with a right click on it and change the sites url to the corrensponding option for your needs (see above)
+After it was created, edit the bookmark with a right click on it and change the sites url to the corrensponding option for your needs (see above)

 ## TODO
 add functionality for audio, ideally with tabs on the page for optical simplicity